-Export Through a Gender Lens: Cultural Factors & Gender Bias
+Export Through a Gender Lens Story Series: Cultural Factors & Gender Bias

 Manon Pilon’s distribution company Derme&Co. delivers high-quality cosmetic skin care products and equipment all over the world.
 For over two decades, Derme&Co. sources, develops, consults, and manufactures luxury products for the beauty, salon, spa, medical spa, and nail markets.